CONABIO/madmex-tutorials/README.md

 # madmex-tutorial

+MAD-MEX (Monitoring Activity Data for the Mexican REDD+ program) is a system to provide standardized annual wall-to-wall land cover information by automatic image classification for the Mexican territory in a cost-beneficial manner.
+It is one aim of the system to automatically produce a national land cover dataset in a standardized, transparent and transferable way to ensure operative activity data monitoring.

 Repository to contain information and tutorials about the requirements to install and use the MAD-Mex system.
 The folder "es" contains the documentation in spanish about how to install the system in two different ways:

 1) cluster